neo4j-product-examples/graphrag-package-1.8-examples/README.md

-# Medical Dataset Knowledge Graph Builder
+# GraphRAG Package 1.8 - New Schema Options using a Medical Report Dataset

-This project creates knowledge graphs from medical PDF reports using Neo4j GraphRAG and OpenAI.
-It provides multiple approaches for building knowledge graphs with different levels of schema control.
+This project creates knowledge graphs from medical PDF reports using the new `schema` options available in Neo4j GraphRAG package 1.8.

+It provides multiple examples showing different levels of schema control.

+All medical reports were synthetically generated.

 ## Prerequisites